ckm65/Cornell-Dance-Team/submit-m2.md

 Each team member should sign their name and include today's date and time to submit **MILESTONE 2**.

-- Full Name of Each Contributing Team Member: Carolyn Morikawa
+- Full Name of Each Contributing Team Member: Carolyn Morikawa / Yifei Zheng
-- Date & Time:
+- Date & Time: 2019/11/26 13:07